Ages 8 weeks to 15-18 months

-Welcome to the Newburyport Montessori School Infant program.
+Welcome to the Newburyport Montessori School Nido Program for infants.
 We are very excited to be a nurturing part of your child’s growth and development.
 Below is an overview of what you can expect from our philosophy, and information on what you will need to provide for your child.

 All parent/teacher communication occurs through the Brightwheel app.
 Teachers will be alerted immediately of your communication and will respond in kind.
 Through the Brightwheel app you will be apprised of your child’s daily activities.
 You will also be updated throughout the day of your child’s eating, sleeping and diapering experiences.

 Attachment and separation are part of a process children must undergo from birth in order to become an individual: separate and be independent within the environment.

 Children from birth work towards independence and constructing themselves.
 In order to best assist your child towards being capable and building self esteem, we must provide a loving and supportive base for attachment.
 It is from this strong base they can reach into the world and detach to explore their environment.
 The more confident you are in leaving, the more confident your child will feel in being left.

 Bottle-feeding should be introduced at home prior to the start of the program.
 We have plenty of freezer and refrigeration storage space for breast milk and dry storage for formula.
 Mothers are certainly welcome to come in and nurse their babies at any time.
 We have created a cozy, quiet space just for this purpose.